ReChronoRain/HyperCeiler/README_en-US.md

 > Does not support third-party MIUI ROMs with many modifications, system software with many modifications, and some foreign MIUI ROMs
 >
-> At present, Cemiuiler is based on Android 13 MIUI 14 mobile phone devices for adaptation, the coverage is not very complete, it needs continuous testing and improvement
+> At present, HyperCeiler is based on Android 13 MIUI 14 mobile phone devices for adaptation, the coverage is not very complete, it needs continuous testing and improvement
 >
 > We have tried our best to support Android 11 devices.
 After the release of version 1.3.130, the mainline branch will no longer support Android 11, but it will still provide maintenance and porting of old version functions.